Get answers to your questions about Portland's Homelessness and Urban Camping Impact Reduction Program.

 Dignity Village: Tiny house community located on City property in North Portland off NE Sunderland Ave. and NE 33rd Dr., providing year-round shelter for up to 60 people every night.

 Right to Dream Too: Self-managed “Rest Area” on City property for people experiencing homelessness.
 Members live in tiny houses and provide services to guests/non-members.
 Non-members are allowed to stay for up to 12 hours to rest.

 Kenton Women’s Village: Tiny house village consisting of 14 sleeping pods on City property in North Portland near N Columbia Blvd and N Argyle St. This village is managed in partnership with Catholic Charities.

 Hazelnut Grove: This village is in the process of moving to the St. John’s neighborhood to become St. John’s Village.
 It will be managed by Do Good Multnomah.

 Outdoor emergency shelters: In response to the COVID-19 pandemic, the City of Portland created three temporary outdoor emergency shelters to provide a safe and stable space for people experiencing homelessness to shelter in place.
 Two are located within the Central Eastside Industrial District, and the third is located in Northwest Portland.
 Each shelter provides a tent and pallet with access to food and water and can host up to 72 people at each location.
-These shelters are managed in partnership with JOIN.

 Safe parking allowances: The City of Portland recognizes the allowances for religious institutions to host up to three vehicles for car camping on their property every night.
 Our program developed a code guide to explain this allowance.